Santorio Santorio: Work

-From 1611 to 1624, Santorio was the chair of theoretical medicine at the University of Padua where he performed experiments in temperature, respiration and weight.
+From 1611 to 1624, Santorio was the chair of theoretical medicine at the University of Padua where he performed the very first experiments on bodily temperature, insensible perspiration and weight.
 He resigned from the university in 1624, due to political opposition from the senate.
 His Professor title and pension were kept for one year after he retired, as he returned to practice medicine in Venice in 1625.
 In 1630, he was one of the members of the Venetian College of Physicians appointed to cure the Venetian plague.

-His practices and thinking followed Hippocratic and Galenic principles, but his keen experimentalism marks him as a representative of the 17th Century iatrophysical school of medicine.
-This school of thought focused on application of mathematics and physics to the study of physiology.
+Santorio's place in the history of science and medicine rests primarily on his contribution to the development of experimental methods.
+Most notably, his merits lie in the elaboration of an early form of corpuscularianism and above all in the invention of precision instruments meant to ascertain the homeostatic balance of the body, especially with regard to pulse frequency, temperature, and insensible perspiration.
+These factors were in fact measured with special instruments called pulsilogia, with thermometers (hydrolabiaSanctorii), and by means of a weighing chair, also called sella Sanctorii, to which Santorio's name is still associated nowadays.